ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 request as usual.

-During the upload flow, if the Leader's report share does not present a `taskprov` extension type, Leader MUST abort the upload request with "invalidMessage".
+During the upload flow, if the Leader's report share does not present a `taskbind` extension type, Leader MUST abort the upload request with "invalidMessage".

-## Aggregate Protocol
+### Aggregate Protocol

 When the Leader opts in to a task, it SHOULD derive the VDAF verification key for that task as described in {{vdaf-verify-key}}.
 The Leader MUST advertise the task to the Helper in every request incident to the task as described in
 {{definition}}.

-## Collect Protocol
+### Collect Protocol

-The Collector might issue a collect request for a task provisioned by the Taskprov extension prior to opting in to the task.
+The Collector might issue a collect request for a task provisioned by this mechanism prior to opting into the task.
 In this case, the Leader would need to abort the collect request with "unrecognizedTask".
 When it does so, it is up to the Collector to retry its request.

 > OPEN ISSUE: This semantics is awkward, as there's no way for the Leader to
-> distinguish between Collectors who support the extension and those that don't.
+> distinguish between Collectors who support this mechanism and those that don't.

-The Leader MUST advertise the task in every aggregate share request issued to the Helper as described in {{definition}}.
+The Leader MUST advertise the task in every aggregate share request issued to the Helper as described in {{task-advertisement}}.

-# Helper Behavior
+## Helper Behavior

-Upon receiving a task advertisement from the Leader, If the Helper does not support the Taskprov extension, it will ignore the "dap-taskprov" HTTP header and process the aggregate request as usual.
+Upon receiving a task advertisement from the Leader, If the Helper does not support this mechanism, it will ignore the "dap-taskprov" HTTP header and process the aggregate request as usual.
 In particular, if the Helper does not recognize the task ID, it MUST abort the aggregate request with error "unrecognizedTask".
-Otherwise, if the Helper supports the extension, it proceeds as follows.
+Otherwise, if the Helper supports this mechanism, it proceeds as follows.

 First, the Helper attempts to parse payload of the "dap-taskprov" HTTP header.
 If this step fails, the Helper MUST abort with "invalidMessage".

-Next, the Helper checks that the task ID indicated in the upload request matches the task ID derived from the `TaskConfig` as defined in {{construct-task-id}}.
+Next, the Helper checks that the task ID indicated in the upload request matches the task ID derived from the `TaskConfig` as defined in {{definition}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in